Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re looking for a gaming TV that’s extremely easy to use, look no further than this TCL Roku Smart TV.
 Its simplicity is only supported by a fantastic smartphone app, which gives you the ability to control the entire TV from your smart devices like tablets and phones.
 You can even plug your headphones directly into your portable devices and get the TV’s sound from that, which is a unique feature especially useful for gamers.
 If you don’t have headphones to use while gaming, consider taking a look at the TV with the best sound quality.
 The TCL for this model also comes with Alexa and Google Assistant compatibility, giving you an even greater level of control over your device.

-Unfortunately, the TCL 32S327 doesn’t offer 4K game resolution, instead opting for 1080p.
-However, we still found that it delivered a bright and colorful picture with good clarity and low input lag for a better gaming experience.
+Unfortunately, the TCL 5-Series TV only has a 60Hz refresh rate, but with its 4k resolution, we still found that it delivered a bright and colorful picture with good clarity and low input lag for a better gaming experience.
 You’ll also get a suite of parental controls with this TV, but they can be a little confusing to get started with.
 You will also want to get the best tv antenna for local channels.

 Award: Best Budget